gordianknotC/nxp_note/aqueduct/Validation.md

 ```
 ### Built-in Validators

 There are a handful of built-in validations for common operations.
 For example, it is common to apply a regular expression to a value to ensure it formatted correctly or restrict the possible values to a list of available options.
-Common validators are available as named constructors f the  `Validate`  class.
+Common validators are available as named constructors of the  `Validate`  class.
 Here is an example:
 ```dart
 class _Story {
   @primaryKey